surco123es/dialog_alert_transition/README.md

 ```
 # Position

   Change the position of the dialog with the positions right, left, bottom up by default has the value of 0

+##example
 ```dart

                   dialogAlertTransion(